 Food poisoning, diarrhea, typhoid fevers, cholera and leprosy are among the diseases which can be spread by cockroaches.
 They also contain many disease producing microorganisms which can cause food poisoning.
 Furthermore, there are many allergens in the waste products excreted by cockroaches.
 These allergens can cause various allergies such as asthma.

 Overall, they are very hazardous for you and your surroundings and, if you notice a single cockroach in your building, make sure to take steps to fix the issue.
-We recommend hiring a team of Huntsville pest control professionals to implement roach control techniques and help you get rid of these intruders.
+We recommend hiring a team of Fairhope pest control professionals to implement roach control techniques and help you get rid of these intruders.